jtassin/react-amount-field/README.md

 ## Installation

-The easiest way to use react-opensource-component-template is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use react-amount-field is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/ReactFormattedAmount.min.js` i n your page.
+You can also use the standalone build by including `dist/ReactAmountField.min.min.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.
+If you want to use the redux-form/material-ui connector, you also need to include material-ui in your dependencies.

 ```
-npm install react-opensource-component-template --save
+npm install react-amount-field --save
 ```